PrestaShop/prestashop-specs/content/1.7/back-office/customer-service/order-messages/order-messages.md

 ![Order Messages](static/img/order-messages.png)

 This UI shows the list of messages, that were sent by webshop customer, who created an Order.
+By default, _Delay_ message is already created in the list.

 ## Top UI section